3 Days in Stockholm: The Ultimate Stockholm Itinerary

 - And so many more truly delicious delicacies – but Iโll leave the rest a surprise!

-This Nordic Food Walk of Stockholm is about 4 hours long and (usually!) runs daily at 10 AM, 2 PM, and 4 PM.
-It sells out between May and September, so book in advance!
+It’s about 4 hours long and runs daily at 10 AM, 2 PM, and 4 PM.
+Click here to book your Nordic Food Walk of Stockholm!

 As you explore the bustling city streets, you can easily ignore the fact that Stockholm is part of an archipelago of more than 30,000 islands!
 But if you’re into active city breaks and nature, then why not paddle around the islands of the Baltic Sea and get a new perspective of the city?